 The Extended Class Hours listed below refers to students assigned to either the Extended Day or Elementary Sibling Schedules.
 The relevance of this distinction is related to how this time is billed on the monthly invoice.
-For Toddler and Children's House students who are enrolled in a schedule ending before 4:30 p.m., the hourly rate between their scheduled departure time and 4:30 p.m. is at a higher rate than the afterschool program.

 Program Hours Before School Care (Applicable to all students) 7:30 a.m. to 8:15 a.m.
-Extended Class Hours Applies to children not enrolled in a full-time program (i.e. either the 3:00 p.m. or 3:30 p.m. schedule) 12:00 p.m. to 4:30 p.m. (dependent on schedule) After School Care for Toddlers and Children's House (Ages 0 to 6) 4:30 p.m. to 6:00 p.m.
+Extended Class Hours Applies to children not enrolled in a full-time program (i.e., either the 3:00 p.m. or 3:30 p.m. schedule) 12:00 p.m. to 4:30 p.m. (dependent on schedule) After School Care for Toddlers and Children's House (Ages 0 to 6) 4:30 p.m. to 6:00 p.m.
 After School Care for Elementary & Adolescent Program (Ages 6 to 15) 3:30 p.m. to 6:00 p.m.

-There is no need to sign up for either before or after-school care, as you will be billed for the time you use (rounded to the nearest quarter hour) on your following month's invoice.
+There is no need to sign up for before or after-school care, as you will be billed for the time you use (rounded to the nearest quarter hour) on your following month's invoice.
 However, we do ask that you contact the school to inform us if you are going to use this service if it is not your typical schedule, and if your child is unaware they will be picked up late.
 This will help prevent unnecessary worrying for your child.